 Roasted mushrooms are easy to make.
 Simply mix up olive oil, balsamic vinegar, Dijon mustard and fresh thyme in a large bowl.
 Add the mushrooms, and toss well until the mushrooms are coated.
 Arrange the mushrooms on a large rimmed baking pan.
 Don’t overcrowd the mushrooms –they need air to roast properly and not steam.
 Bake at 400°F for 20 minutes.
 That’s it.

 Roasted mushrooms are a perfect side dish to any great meal — pork, chicken, steak, tofu…you name it.
 They are fantastic tossed on a salad too.
 Double the amount of the oil/vinegar mixture that you use to roast the mushrooms and use half as a vinaigrette for your salad.
-Perfect!
+Easy!

 Or just munch on these roasted gems like candy.
 It’s almost the same, right?